-Thoughts like ‘I’m a failure’, ‘It’s my fault’ or ‘I’m worthless’ are all possible signs of a mental health issue, such as depression.
-Your friend or loved one may need help if they’re frequently criticising or blaming themselves.
+Thoughts like ‘I’m a failure, ‘It’s my fault, or ‘I’m worthless’ are all possible signs of a mental health issue, such as depression.
+Your friend or loved one may need help if they’re frequently criticizing or blaming themselves.
 When severe, a person may express a feeling to hurt or kill themselves.
 This feeling could mean the person is suicidal and urgent help is needed.

 9. Changes in behaviour or feelings

-A mental illness may start out as subtle changes to a person’s feelings, thinking and behaviour.
+A mental illness may start out as subtle changes to a person’s feelings, thinking, and behavior.
 Ongoing and significant changes could be a sign that they have or are developing a mental health issue.
-If something doesn’t seem ‘quite right’, it’s important to start the conversation about getting help.
+If something doesn’t seem ‘quite right, it’s important to start the conversation about getting help.

 Loss of initiative or desire to participate in any activity

 To top it up, only, a face-to-face session with a qualified mental health professional can begin to diagnose a mental health disorder with any degree of accuracy, because that professional has an outside viewpoint and can pick up on subtle cues.